What are the different types of homes?

 While areas like these are ideal settings for a home, the average cost of single-family units can fall well beyond a realistic price range for some.
 As an alternative, you might want to consider a condominium.

-A condo is another kind of privately owned residence, attached to a larger complex.
+A condo is another kind of privately-owned residence attached to a larger complex.
 These units allow you to enjoy the advantages of homeownership without the inflated costs and added hassle of buying a full-scale house.
 Condo-specific perks like general exterior maintenance and shared communal areas benefit residents with a stress-free but community-oriented style of living.

 5. Mansions

-6. McMansions
+6. Cottages

 For a cozier environment with a little more aesthetic charm, you might look into a cottage-style home.
 Originally popularized in Europe, this style rose to prominence in the U.S. as homesteads in rural areas.